-DUBAI, UAE, 19 May 2021 – Dubai Airport Free Zone Authority (DAFZA) has signed an agreement with the Securities and Commodities Authority (SCA).
+DUBAI, UAE, 19 May 2021 – Dubai Airport Free Zone Authority (DAFZ) has signed an agreement with the Securities and Commodities Authority (SCA).
 The agreement will support the regulation, offering, issuance, listing and trading of crypto assets within the free zone.

-The new agreement allows companies investing in cryptocurrencies to be licensed within DAFZA as the SCA will be issuing the relevant approvals and licenses.
-Through this partnership, DAFZA has expanded its business licenses and commercial activities that will be integrated with the incentives and services the free zone provides.
+The new agreement allows companies investing in cryptocurrencies to be licensed within DAFZ as the SCA will be issuing the relevant approvals and licenses.
+Through this partnership, DAFZ has expanded its business licenses and commercial activities that will be integrated with the incentives and services the free zone provides.
 It will also provide a developed regulatory framework and flexible legislative environment that enhances the foreign investor experience.

 The agreement will contribute to driving growth in the cryptocurrency sector and enhance the use of blockchain in the emirate of Dubai and the UAE, which will be an integral part of the UAE’s blockchain strategy.
 Accordingly, the two parties will exchange best experiences, practices and technical support with the aim of enhancing the understanding of the current financial systems.

 After the signing ceremony, Dr. Maryam Al-Suwaidi said: “The signing of the agreement confirms the two parties’ keenness to develop its cooperation in common areas of work, which contributes to achieving the objectives of the national agenda and the government’s strategy to enhance economic growth.
 Under the directives of His Excellency Abdullah bin Touq, Minister of Economy and Chairman of the Board of Directors of the Securities and Commodities Authority, we aim to strengthen our collaborations and exchange experiences and knowledge with various government entities, agencies and institutions, and work as a team to achieve our common goals,”